Protection of minority shareholders

 Other safeguards include requiring 81% approval for agreements on:

-- Exclusion of partners.
+Exclusion of shareholders.

-- Issuance of financial instruments convertible into shares.
+Issuance of financial instruments convertible into shares.

-- Participation in companies with the same corporate purpose.
+Participation in companies with the same corporate purpose.

-- Approval of accounts.
+Approval of accounts.

-- Distribution of dividends.
+Distribution of dividends.

 Models of agreements